What Is The 1 Rule of Self Defense

 The side thrust kick is particularly useful in different situations.
 Your longer legs give you an advantage if you’re on the ground while your attacker stands.

 They’ll have to expose their body to your kick to reach you.
-Knee strikes are also effective on the ground.
+Knee strikes are also influential on the ground.
 While struggling with your attacker, they’re unlikely to protect their groin.
 When you spot an opportunity, get close enough to deliver an upward strike to their sensitive area.

 10. See It Through